-Earlier in the morning my friend and I met Guney, our Walks of Turkey guide who was taking us on a culinary Odyssey through Istanbul.
+Earlier in the morning my friend and I met Guney, our food guide who was taking us on a culinary Odyssey through Istanbul.

 Starting at the Karaköy Ferry on the European side of Istanbul, the first thing we did was jump on a boat and headed over to Asian Kadiköy, the Asian quarter and home to some of the tastiest foods in the city.